Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 {{< /tab >}}
 {{< /tabs >}}

-## Update the credentials of a tenant
+## Update credentials for a tenant

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-You can use the central administration only if you want to update a client secret.
-To update a client certificate, use PowerShell
+For credential updates, you can use the central administration only to set a new client secret.
+To set a new client certificate, use PowerShell
 {{< /callout >}}

 {{< tabs "update-credentials" >}}